conan-io/docs/mastering/editable_packages.rst

 ------------------------------

-To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we are going to create **a link from the package in the cache to the local working directory**:
+To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we are going to create **a link from the reference in the cache to the local working directory**:

 .. code-block:: bash